adamghill/dj-angles/README.md

 - Since it looks like HTML, syntax highlighting mostly "just works"
 - Wraps included templates in a custom element for easier debugging and targeted CSS styling
 - Support for making components with the [Shadow DOM](https://dj-angles.adamghill.com/components/#CSS-scoping)
-- Integrates with Django component libraries like [django-bird](https://django-bird.readthedocs.io)
+- Integrates with Django component libraries like [django-bird](https://django-bird.readthedocs.io) and [django-template-partials](https://github.com/carltongibson/django-template-partials)
 - [`call`](template-tags/call.md) and [`model`](template-tags/model.md) template tags to call functions directly from a template
 - [`dateformat`](filters/dateformat.md) filter to use Python [`strftime`](https://strftime.org) formats instead of PHP when formatting dates
 - Submit forms via AJAX and swap in the resulting HTML